tewhey-lab/tewhey-lab.github.io/research/index.md

 Our interdisciplinary approach integrates vascular biology, immunology, and nanomedicine, with the goal of translating fundamental discoveries into next-generation therapeutics for patients with severe lung disease.

-*Our lab is focused on identifying and understanding the precise genetic mechanisms influencing human complex traits and risk to disease.
-To accomplish this our work spans several areas of interest:*
+*To accomplish this our work spans several areas of interest:*

 #### Lung Biology in Inflammation and Injury